cedmax/trashme.me/README.md

 ## Say what?
 An experiment with React (I wanted to play with jspm, server side rendering and routes) to homage the best of Italian pop/trash culture.

-### Boris
-The original version (Boris, il video dizionario http://boris.dsgn.it) is in the the `boris` branch of this repo.